 For the training and testing of the algorithms, ROIs containing the identified MCCs were first extracted from all the mammograms in the data set (as shown in Fig. 4).
-Among the 76 mammograms, 74 contain only a single ROI, while the other two have two ROIs.
+Among the 76 mammograms, 74 contain only single ROIs, while the other two have two ROIs.
 These MCC ROIs were then used in a subsequent observer study to obtain SCs for different ROI pairs, which were then used to form training and testing samples.

 The observer study was carried out by a panel of six human observers, who scored the similarity between each pair of ROIs based on their geometric distributions on a scale from 0 (most dissimilar) to 10 (most similar).
-It consisted of the following different sessions: 1) a "precalibration" session; 2) individual scoring sessions; and 3) a statistical analysis session for both intraobserver and interobserver consistencies.
+It consisted of the following different sessions: 1) a "pre-calibration" session; 2) individual scoring sessions; and 3) a statistical analysis session for both intra- and inter-observer consistencies.

-The panel of observers first participated in a "precalibration" session ( $\sim$ 1 h), the goal of which was to establish a consensus among the observers on a uniform measure of the perceptual similarity and to identify tentative "anchor pairs" (prototype examples) along the scale (from very different to very similar, all chosen randomly from the mammogram set).
+The panel of observers first participated in a "pre-calibration" session (~1 hour), the goal of which was to establish a consensus among the observers on a uniform measure of the perceptual similarity and to identify tentative "anchor pairs" (prototype examples) along the scale (from very different to very similar, all chosen randomly from the mammogram set).

 For the individual scoring sessions, we randomly selected 30 ROIs from the mammogram set, each of which corresponds to a different patient.
 The observers then scored the similarity for all the possible pairs (a total of 435) formed by these ROIs, assisted by a software user interface.
 In each session, a query ROI was displayed along with up to 15 other ROIs simultaneously on the same computer screen (presented in a random order).
 The observer then assigned a continuous SC value between the query and each of the other ROIs by mouse-clicking on a thermometer bar on the computer screen.
-Each of the 30 ROIs in the dataset was used in turn as the query, yielding a total of 870 SC's from each observer (each MCC pair was scored twice).
+Each of the 30 ROIs in the dataset was used in turn as the query, yielding a total of 870 SCs (each MCC pair got scored twice) from each observer.

-The collected SCs were then analyzed for both intraobserver and interobserver consistencies.
-Specifically, the Kendall's rank correlation method [33] was first applied to test the consistency between the two scores reported by each observer for each of the 435 MCC pairs.
+The collected SCs were then analyzed for both intra- and inter-observer consistencies.
+Specifically, the Kendall's rank correlation method [33] was first applied to test the consistency between the two scores for each of the 435 MCC pairs by the same observer.
 The two scores were then averaged for each pair.
-Afterward, the Kendall's rank correlation method was applied to analyze the interobserver consistency among the six observers.
-The scores reported by the six observers were then averaged for each of the 435 pairs to obtain the SCs.
+Afterward, the Kendall's rank correlation method was applied to analyze the inter-observer consistency among the six observers.
+The scores by the six observers were then averaged for each of the 435 pairs to obtain the SCs.
+(Issam, describe all the test results here.)